Winning the Universal Lottery: God, the Multiverse and Fine Tuning

 A Life-Permitting Universe

 In the world of astrophysics, Sir Fred Hoyle is a name that stands out.
-Hoyle, who started his career as a firm atheist, believed there was no evidence of God in the universe.
-He argued that “religion is but a desperate attempt to find an escape from the truly dreadful situation in which we find ourselves… No wonder then that many people feel the need for some belief that gives them a sense of security, and no wonder that they become very angry with people like me who think that this is illusory.”[i]
-His atheism significantly influenced his scientific perspective, predisposing him to dismiss the notion that the universe had a beginning.
+Early in his career he was a committed atheist, convinced that the universe offered no evidence for God.
+He wrote that “religion is but a desperate attempt to find an escape from the truly dreadful situation in which we find ourselves… No wonder then that many people feel the need for some belief that gives them a sense of security, and no wonder that they become very angry with people like me who think that this is illusory.”[i]
+His atheism significantly influenced his scientific outlook, predisposing him to dismiss the notion that the universe had a beginning.

 (*This is an excerpt from “Does the Universe Paint God Out of the Picture?” by Luke Baxendale.
 This is part four in the book.)

-While some examples of fine-tuning are subject to dispute and debates surrounding probability calculations, numerous well-established instances of fine-tuning are widely accepted by most scientists.
-These examples highlight the exceedingly narrow probabilities of finely tuned constants necessary for the existence of life:
+The numbers tell the story.
+While some examples of fine-tuning are subject to dispute and debates surrounding probability calculations, several well-established instances of fine-tuning are widely accepted by most scientists:

 • Gravitational constant: 1 part in 1034